benfertig/timestamper/README.md

 ### Activate your conda environment
 **NOTE:** This section will probably not apply to most people.
 Since *Z shell* typically defaults to *Anaconda*/*Miniconda* as its base *Python* distribution, your base *conda* environment may be automatically activated whenever you start *Terminal*.
 You can find out whether your base *conda* environment is activated by seeing whether the text "(base)" appears in your command prefix when you open a new *Terminal* window.
 If you *do not* see "(base)" in your command prefix when you open a new *Terminal* window, then this section is for you.
 Otherwise, you can skip to the section titled **Running from source on Mac**.

-Newer *Macintosh* computers come with a preinstalled distribution of *Python 3*.
-If you have such a *Macintosh*, it is imperative that you make sure your computer **IS NOT** relying on this preinstalled *Python 3* distribution when invoking the remaining commands throughout this README.<br />

-Even if your *Mac* does not have a preinstalled *Python 3* distribution that is separate from the *Python 3* distribution that you (should have) just installed through *Anaconda*/*Miniconda*, you should still make sure that, while you invoke the remaining *conda*/*pip*/*python* commands in this README, you are **ALWAYS** pointing your computer to the correct *Python 3* distribution (which is the one that you installed with *Anaconda*/*Miniconda*).<br />

-Therefore, when entering any *Terminal* commands throughout the remainder of this README, you **ALWAYS** need to make sure that the prefix of your Terminal input reads "(base)".
+When entering any *Terminal* commands found throughout the rest of this README, you **ALWAYS** need to make sure that the prefix of your Terminal input reads "(base)".
 This is an indication that all *conda*/*pip*/*python* commands will default to your custom *Anaconda*/*Miniconda* installation unless instructed otherwise.<br />

-Whenever you *do not* see "(base)" in your *Terminal* command prefix, you must **ALWAYS** make sure that you enter the following command before typing any other commands that begin with "conda", "pip" or "python" throughout the remainder of the README:
+Whenever you *do not* see "(base)" in your *Terminal* command prefix, you must **ALWAYS** make sure that you enter the following command before typing any other commands that begin with "conda", "pip" or "python":
 ```
 conda activate
 ```